How do you stay motivated when learning language?

 I wrote 2445 more words than necessary for this topic.

-This all can be summed up in a few words: Do it.
+This article all can be summed up in a few words: Do it.

 Unless you want to become an expert on motivation and sell motivational books to millions of motivation-less people, you don’t need to think too hard about motivation.
 If anything, you should be fantasizing about learning some language.
 And speaking the language.
 You should be getting goosebumps at the thought learning a new word.
 You should be doing.

 Let this be the last article on language learning motivation you’ll ever read.